 Gov.UK Verify initiative were also introduced in 2016, and Australia announced that the first phase of its digital identity program will be launched by August 2017.

-New technologies and regulations emerged, supporting and shaping the digital transformation ahead
+New technologies and regulations supporting the digital transformation ahead

 Digital driver's license projects (also known as mobile driver's licenses) gathered momentum in countries including the USA, UK, Australia and the Netherlands.